Tenant Screening Guide 2026: Boost Leasing Speed

 Segment Playbook

-- Enterprise: Standardize a “One-Click Apply” workflow for returning applicants, ensuring new FCRA-compliant consent and reports are generated for each specific application.
+• Enterprise: Standardize a “One-Click Apply” workflow for returning applicants, ensuring each application still follows your required disclosure, consent, and screening steps.

 Spanr Advantage